hungtran0203/gatsby-netlify-cms-2/src/pages/blogs/firstblog.md

       text: Test
   - component: BodyText
     props:
-      text: This is test body text
+      text: This is a good question for any one
 ---